truenas/documentation/content/TrueCommand/UserGuide/Clusters.md

 ---

 {{< toc >}}

+{{< hint type="warning" title="Experimental Feature" >}}
+TrueCommand-managed clusters is an experimental feature and must not be used for production or critical data management.
+It is intended for early testing and research purposes only.
+{{< /hint >}}

 TrueCommand 2.3 (and later), in conjunction with TrueNAS SCALE 22.12.0 (and later), can create and manage clusters, cluster volumes, and cluster volume shares.